cockroachdb/docs/v22.1/build-a-python-app-with-cockroachdb-psycopg3.md

 {% include cockroach_u_pydev.md %}

-This tutorial shows you how build a simple Python application with CockroachDB and the [psycopg3](https://www.psycopg.org/) driver.
+This tutorial shows you how build a simple Python application with CockroachDB and the [Psycopg 3](https://www.psycopg.org/) driver.

 ## Step 1.
 Start CockroachDB